GENERATIONS OF CRAFTMANSHIP

 To reduce the burden of our virgin cashmere use, our machine knit cashmere products are blended with a 40% mix of linen.
 Linen is a highly sustainable material as it can be grown in almost any climate, is naturally pest resistant, and requires very little water.
 Blending our machine knit cashmere with linen also increases the durability of the delicate cashmere fibers while maintaining its softness and natural beauty.
 The yarn for our machine knit cashmere products is sourced from a trusted supplier of high-grade cashmere from China.

 The yak is an amazing creature living in the remote hills of Mongolia, Tibet, and Nepal.
 The fiber used in our yak products is made from Yak Khullu – the finest, softest fiber from the undercoat of the yak.
-When treated properly, yak wool can feel as soft as cashmere, yet as strong and warm as llama wool.
-Normally a light brown colour, we only use yak wool in its natural brown shade.
+When treated properly, yak fiber can feel as soft as cashmere, yet as strong and warm as llama wool.
+Normally a light brown or grey colour, we only use yak wool in its naturally occurring brown and grey shades.

-Aiayu’s yak is sourced from the “Green Gold” project, a Swiss development program which organizes cooperatives of nomadic herders in the Mongolian steppe.
-The project helps traditional herders earn a more stable living from artisanal fiber production of heritage Mongolian breeds – like yak and Sartuul sheep.
+Aiayu’s yak is sourced from the “Green Gold” project, a Swiss non-profit program which helps nomadic herders in the Mongolian steppe earn a more stable income from artisanal fiber production of heritage Mongolian breeds – like yak and Sartuul sheep.
 The program has a deep commitment to practicing sustainable grazing management and is actively working to restore and protect Mongolia’s grasslands.
 Similar to Aiayu’s llamas, our yak roam freely in their indigenous habitats, grazing in a much gentler way than industrially farmed livestock.